Going Out In Lilongwe

 Majete Wildlife Reserve is 691km.sq, and lies at the low attitude of about 100m.
 The Shire River forms part of the eastern boundary.
 It was gazetted as a Game Reserve in 1955, 50 years ago.
 Further extensions occurred in 1969 to include dry season water sources, and in 1976 it was extended to include the full width of the Shire River.
 In 1988 there were estimated to be over 200 elephants in Majete, but by 1992 all had been exterminated.

 After years of heavy poaching African Parks Network took over management in 2003.
-Since than a lot has changed.
+Since then a lot has changed.
 The Reserve is completely fenced, has over 250 km of good roads, has a very professional Law Enforcement team and is restocked with over 4,000 animals including, elephant, rhino, buffalo, zebra, eland, hartebeest, kudu, nyala, waterbuck, impala, warthog, hippo et cetera.
 Soon the big cats will be reintroduced; cheetah, lion and leopard.
 The park is also appreciated for the Shire River, especially the Kapichira Falls, which are situated close to the park entrance.
 It is a wilderness area where bird watching is very favourable and, provided you are escorted by a game scout, you are allowed to walk around.

 ▪ Luangwa National Park Zambia

 Very close to Malawi we could not leave South Luangwa national park off the list, which experts have called one of the greatest wildlife sanctuaries in the world, and with good reason: few parks can match this phenomenally high game density.
-What’s more, three quarters of this wild and remote 9050 sq km park is still largely unexplored.The concentration of game around the Luangwa River and its ox bow lagoons is amongst the most intense in Africa.
+What’s more, three-quarters of this wild and remote 9050 sq km park is still largely unexplored.The concentration of game around the Luangwa River and its oxbow lagoons is amongst the most intense in Africa.
 All the big predators are there, as well as four of the Big 5 (the notable exception being the rhino, which was sadly poached to extinction).The South Luangwa has become famous as the home of walking safaris.
 Although other parks have now caught up, the South Luangwa stands out as the best reserve to see big game on foot: elephant, hippo or even lion.
-The South Luangwa is well known for extremely high standard of guiding.
+The South Luangwa is well known for the extremely high standard of guiding.
 Many of the guides grew up in the area, and have been guiding for 10 to 20 years.
 In addition to exceptional guiding, this is one of the few safari destinations where you can find true African bushcamps in remote wilderness areas.
 The word bushcamp is quite misleading though, because while you’re far from any other sign of civilisation, you won’t be expected to give up any of your creature comforts.

 Malawian Style offers fantastic Safari Packages, to check them out click here